-Along the same lines, the field of artistic research has developed methods for integrating artistic development with reflexive and analytical strategies, but the implementation of such procedures in HME is still in its early stages.
-This also fits with Robin Moore’s recent advocacy for a “greater centrality of performance as a component of ethnomusicological training” (Moore, 2021, p.
-219), which is partly based on the realization that “Many ethnomusicologists involved in performance have found that playing music affords insights into the arts that complement academic inquiry; the two realms need not be conceived as distinct, but as mutually reinforcing” (p.
-229).

 Applications to Artistry and Scholarship

-In the introductory chapter we described how this book will appeal to rather different kinds of prospective readers for very different reasons.
-This includes traditional music performers from anywhere who seek to develop successful intercultural collaborations, as well as music researchers (such as ethnomusicologists, music psychologists, and those engaged in “artistic research”) who seek to better understand musical practices, contemporary composers and performers of experimental art music (including music with electro-acoustic, avant-garde, and improvisational elements) who seek new ways of expanding their artform, and finally, specialists in Vietnamese music who are curious to consider new intercultural developments in this field.
+It is our hope that this book will appeal to rather different kinds of prospective readers for very different reasons.
+This includes traditional music performers from anywhere who seek to develop successful intercultural collaborations, as well as music researchers (such as ethnomusicologists, music psychologists, and those engaged in artistic research) who seek to better understand musical practices, contemporary composers and performers of experimental art music (including music with electro-acoustic, avant-garde, and improvisational elements) who seek new ways of expanding their artform, and finally, specialists in Vietnamese music who are curious to consider new intercultural developments in this field, as well as the insider observations made by Vietnamese musicians with regard to traditional music, like Vọng Cổ.
 It is useful now to consider what are some of the main points we have reached that will be valuable to each kind of reader.

 Our description of the use of stimulated recall methods for an effective and democratic artistic development in The Six Tones offers a useful approach that may also be applicable to musicians in many other contexts who seek practical and effective methods for collaboration.
 What we have shown through our depiction of the approach taken by The Six Tones is likely to work well in other settings in which musicians from vastly different traditions seek to develop new forms of collaborative artistry.

 Ethnomusicologists and other music researchers may find that our methods enable new ways of probing more deeply into diverse forms of traditional musical aesthetics.
 By using technologies to systematically present traditional musicians with different versions of their own performances, and asking them to select the better one while fully explaining the reasoning for their preferences, it is possible for researchers to obtain precise and tangible insights that might not otherwise be possible with such complex phenomena.
-Further, we argue that stimulated recall methods may enable a double reflexivity, in the way such methodological approaches are discussed by Dietz (2011), a decolonising approach which we believe may be useful in ethnomusicological inquiry.
+Further, we argue that stimulated recall methods may enable a decolonising approach which we believe may be useful in ethnomusicological inquiry.